xianghao-wang/performance-portability/benchmarking/2024/README.md

 ### Script Usage

 Each platform subdirectory contains a `benchmark.sh` script, which is the only script you need to run.
-The interface is the same to all `benchmark.sh` scripts across platforms, but the compilers and programming models available differ, e.g. the Intel Compiler is only available on x86 platforms.
+The interface is the same to all `benchmark.sh` scripts across platforms, but the compilers and programming models available differ, e.g. the Intel compiler is only available on x86 platforms.
 Select the platform you're running on, change to its directory, then run `./benchmark.sh -h` to see the available options.
 Choose a programming model and compiler from the available options, then run the script: